 - Immediately revoke access for any user who no longer works for the company.

-- Remove/disable inactive user accounts at least every 90 days.
+- Remove or disable inactive user accounts at least every 90 days.

 - Do not use group, shared, or generic accounts and passwords, or other authentication methods.

-- Requiring passwords with at least eight characters.
+- Requiring passwords with at least twelve characters.

 - Define passwords with alphanumeric characters.

-- Prohibit a user to submit a new password identical to one of its last four passwords.
+- Prohibit a user to submit a new password identical to previous passwords.

 - Limit repeated access attempts by locking out the user ID after six attempts.